the-ditanian-fleet/waitlist/frontend/src/Pages/FC/guides/trainee/guide.md

   1. May be the anchor (but must be flying a Battleship).
   1. Must have 4 logistics, with two Nestors.
   1. Must have at least 1 Max booster (Armor/Skirmish)
-  1. Cannot fly if the influence is above 75%.
+  1. Cannot fly if the influence is below 75%.
   1. Should be responsible for initial fleet form-up when possible.
 (FC able to update TDF-O) unless a trainer states otherwise.
 - HQ
   1. Must have 6 logi for TCRC & NRF, 5 for TPPH
   1. Must be flying 1 Battleship and 1 fully skilled booster (Primary Armor/Skirmish).
   1. Must have 2 backseats / 1 FC trainer/ 1 council to run the Kundalini for the first time even if fully tagged HQ FC.
   1. Cannot fly if the influence is below 75% blue bar.
   1. Should be responsible for initial fleet form-up when possible.
-(FC able to update TDF-O) unless a trainer states otherwise
+(FC able to update TDF-O) unless a trainer states otherwise.

 ## Fleet Start Safety Speech